 We got our start in 2006, under the name The NOMID Alliance, but we changed our name officially in 2014 to the Autoinflammatory Alliance.
 Our mission has been essentially the same since the very beginning, but with this name change, we decided to simplify the statement a bit.

 Why change the name?
-Well, we have wanted to since 2009, but it felt like the right time to do it this year.
 We have always been an “alliance” for all autoinflammatory diseases, started by a group of families dealing with CAPS (mostly NOMID), but the new name better reflects our purpose to all.

 In the Beginning…